Lil' Deb's Oasis: History

 The restaurant space at 747 Columbia Street was once home to a Stewart's Shop.
 It later became home to Debbie's Lil' Restaurant, a traditional roadside diner owned by Debbie Fiero which operated for about 30 years.
 The diner served late-night crowd from nearby bars, and later, breakfasts and lunch.
 Lil' Deb's Oasis was founded by Hannah Black and Carla Perez-Gallardo in 2015 to share their creativity with friends and transform the diner space nightly, serving dinners family-style on Tuesdays there.

 Debbie Fiero retired in 2016 and asked if Black and Perez-Gallardo wished to take over the space and its lease.
 The two, along with friends and community members, renovated the space into the present-day restaurant.

-Carla Perez-Gallardo and Hannah Black, the first owners, are both are artists and chefs.
+Perez-Gallardo and Black are both are artists and chefs.
 They created the space as an art installation as well as a restaurant, the result of their interest in large-format experiential installations.
 Perez-Gallardo studied studio art at the nearby Bard College, while Black studied painting at the Rhode Island School of Design.
 Black had worked in numerous well-regarded restaurants, and the pair had collaborated on food projects in numerous places.
 At the time, they were operating Table|Table, a catering company.
-The two pooled together $50,000, without the help of outside investors, in order to start the business.
-They named it after the former diner, and called it an oasis as they said it acts as a refuge from any outside unhappiness.
+The duo pooled $50,000, without the help of outside investors, to start the business.
+They named it after the former diner and called it an oasis as they said it acts as a refuge from any outside unhappiness.

-From January to April in 2019, the restaurant underwent renovations; meanwhile the restaurant staff operated tropical food pop-ups throughout the Northeast.
+While the restaurant underwent renovations from January to April 2019, its staff operated tropical food pop-ups throughout the Northeast.
 The restaurant also earned a James Beard award nomination in 2019, when its chefs were nominated for the "Best Chef: Northeast" category, and became semifinalists, one of four restaurants outside New York City to make the list.